 The E-Tron uses a Type 2 Connector (the most popular) which will let you charge at both AC charging stations and DC charging stations with a CCS connector.
 You’ll be able to charge at 11kW AC and up to 150kW DC with a fast charger; at 11KW, the E-Tron will be fully charged in 8.9 hours, while a 150kW DC fast-charging stations will get you to 80% in 30 minutes and 100% in 50 minutes!

 Audi E-Tron Sportback

-The New Audi E-Tron SUV Sportback hit the market in 2020 and comes with sleeker styling and improved aerodynamics thanks to its sweeping roof.
+The New Audi E-Tron Sportback hit the market in 2020 and comes with sleeker styling and improved aerodynamics thanks to its sweeping roof.

 This extra coupe-esque streamlining, combined with a few other tweaks under the hood, will allow you to squeeze an extra few miles out of the car’s battery compared to the regular E-Tron.

 There is a trade-off, however: you’ll lose 45 litres of boot space and a bit of headroom in the back compared to the standard model.

 So, how does an Audi electric car differ from your average Audi?
 Well, for starters, there’s no manual transmission option.
 This isn’t just an Audi thing, it’s typical of all electric cars.
 Because an electric motor is able to deliver maximum torque almost instantaneously, there’s really no need for gear changing - and no, it won’t feel like just another clunky automatic either.
 One of the great perks of eliminating the ‘torque curve’ is that electric cars are seriously quick - overtaking in an SUV has never been easier!